hanino87/git_training_with_hannes/README.md

 - Run `git status` often to check where you are.
 - Always work in feature branches (`feature/...`, `bugfix/...`) or local branch instead of directly in `main`.
 - Use `git stash` when unsure instead of risking `git reset --hard`.
-- do git reset --hard orgin main to avoid deleteing uncommited changes in oter local branches that havent been commited yet.
+- If you want to use `git reset --hard` check in which branch you are on.
+If you for example have uncommited changes in a local bransch do not do `git reset --hard` in that bransch.
+Then you lost all uncommited changes in that branch.